Make pocket holes with ease using a kreg jig! This simple tool makes building furniture and woodworking projects so easy!

 - Cross reference the handy chart that comes in the book with your kit.
 It tells you the setting that you need for your kreg jig and the length of screws needed.
 You will use this chart every time you use it, so don’t lose it!

-- Adjust the drill bit to the correct depth.
+- Adjust the drill bit to the correct depth based on the wood thickness.
 Use the allen wrench to loosen the depth collar and move it to the correct spot as indicated by the case.
 Then tighten it with the allen wrench.
 Mine needed to be 3/4″, so I moved it until the edge lined up with the 3/4″ mark.

 - Adjust the jig to the correct depth.
 Be sure to use the arrow and not the top line like I did by mistake!
 You will have to redrill all the holes.
 Push each side up or down until it’s in the right place.
 (This part took me forever to figure out.)

-- Place the jig in the right spot and clamp it in place.
+- Clamp the jig in the right spot.
 For the countertop we were building, we placed it about 3″ from where we were going to cut it, and about every 6″ after that.

 - Attach the drill bit to your drill.

-- Drill into the wood using the jig.
+- Drill the pocket holes using the jig.
 The jig has 2 holes, but I normally just choose one.

 - Repeat for all of your holes.